 Capturing the Intellectual and Creative Potential of Diverse Students

-ATE is a catalyst for the emergence of the COEHD as a nationally recognized leader in preparing teachers to teach diverse student populations and increasing the number of culturally and linguistically diverse students who enroll and graduate with bachelors and advanced degrees in education.
-Click here to read more.
+Dr. Belinda Bustos Flores founded the Academy for Teacher Excellence (ATE) in 2003 with the Department of Education Title V Cooperative Development grant from the Hispanic-Serving Institutions (HSI) Program.
+ATE works as a catalyst for the emergence of COEHD as a nationally recognized leader in preparing teachers to teach diverse student populations and increasing the number of culturally and linguistically diverse students who enroll and graduate with bachelors’ and advanced degrees in education.

 Recognizing that UTSA is the premier institution for higher education in South Texas, ATE’s mission is to collaborate with community colleges, community agencies, and school districts by:

-- Supporting Latino/Hispanic and other ethnically diverse students to overcome financial, psycho-social and institutional barriers.
-These obstacles have traditionally hindered full participation in a higher education.
+- Supporting Latino/Hispanic and other ethnically diverse students as they overcome financial, psycho-social, and institutional barriers.
+These obstacles have traditionally hindered their full participation in higher education.

-- Increasing the sensitivity and preparation of faculty to address students needs through culturally relevant curriculum and instruction.
+- Increasing the sensitivity and preparation of faculty to address students needs through culturally relevant curricula and instruction.

 - Increasing the number of UTSA teacher certification programs that become nationally recognized for success in addressing culturally and linguistically diverse student populations.